-This is not, as the majority suggests, a case involving "generalized fear" of drug sales.
-(Maj. opn., p.
-11.)
-Nor is it a case where there was merely "a suspected drug transaction."
-(Maj. opn., p.
-11.)
-At approximately 12:45 p.m. the narcotics team here, led by Santana, a very experienced narcotics detective, was called to the scene of appellant's house because a neighbor complained of ongoing suspicious activity at the residence.
+I recite the facts here because, with all due respect, I believe the majority's statement of facts does not adequately discuss the situation confronting Santana.
+I note that the majority more than once seems to suggest that there was or should have been some doubt in the minds of the officers as to whether drug trafficking was taking place in Murphy's home.
+(Maj. opn., pp. 14-15.)
+The record rebuts this suggestion.
+At approximately 12:45 p.m. the narcotics team here, led by Santana, an experienced narcotics detective, was called to the scene of appellant's house because a neighbor complained of ongoing suspicious activity at the residence.
 As Santana watched the residence, he saw a woman leave under circumstances suggesting a drug sale.
 This woman was stopped as the car in which she was a passenger left the scene.
 Seeing the officers, she attempted to throw methamphetamine out the window.
 When confronted, the woman stated she had just purchased the drug from appellant inside appellant's house.
 The woman was arrested.
 Santana and other officers then returned to the sheriff's substation to develop a plan.
 Officer Marlow was left to watch the residence for any further trafficking.
-Santana was familiar with appellant's prior felony history and the layout of her house.
-He decided to conduct a search pursuant to her Fourth Amendment waiver.
-He chose to approach the house from the point people were exiting.
+Santana was familiar with appellant's prior felony history, her probationary status and the layout of her house.
+Prior to returning to appellant's house, he decided to conduct a search pursuant to her Fourth Amendment waiver.
+He chose to have his narcotics team approach the house from the point people were exiting.

 At about 1:30 p.m., as Santana and other officers were returning, Marlow saw appellant appear to engage in what his experience indicated was yet another drug transaction, this time with an Hispanic male in the driveway of her house.
-As that man, "Sammy," drove off, he too was stopped and arrested when he, too, was found to possess methamphetamine.
+As that man, "Sammy," drove off, he too was stopped and, while the circumstances are not clear from the record, he too was arrested when he was found to possess methamphetamine.

-Thus, as Santana and his team approached appellant's house, they fully understood they were walking toward a residence where continuous drug transactions were then taking place.
+Thus, at the point in time that Santana and his team returned and approached appellant's house, they fully understood they were walking toward a residence where drug transactions were then taking place.
 The officers were dressed in safety clothing, black ballistics vests displaying the word "sheriffs" and black caps stating "sheriff's narcotics."
-Unlike my colleagues, I am comfortable concluding the officers justifiably believed they were in a potentially volatile situation which went beyond "generalized fear" of drug trafficking.
+Unlike my colleagues, I am comfortable concluding the officers justifiably believed they were in a potentially volatile situation which went beyond generalized fear or mere suspicion of drug trafficking.